 Derivation of Escape Velocity

-The total amount of work done in taking the body against gravitational attraction from surface of the earth to infinity can be calculated by integrating the above equation within the limits x = R to x = ∞.
-Hence, total work done is
+We can calculate the total work done to take the body from the surface of the Earth to infinite against gravitational attraction by integrating the equation within limits: x = R to x = ∞.

 The relation shows that the escape velocity of an object does not depend on the mass of the projected object but only on the mass and radius of the planet from which it is projected.